Good ideas are worth chasing

 The World Intellectual Property Organization is an agency of the United Nations that is devoted to promoting and developing intellectual property (patents, copyright, trade marks and designs).
 It offers services to protect intellectual property rights internationally, and helps to shape the international legal IP framework.

-WIPO works with the EUIPO in the cooperation activities of the European Trade Mark and Design Network.
+WIPO works with the EUIPO in the cooperation activities of the European Union Intellectual Property Network.
 In particular, the two organisations are working together on enhancing users' access to trade mark information via the EUIPO's TMview and WIPO's Global Brand Database.

 WIPO is an observer organisation in the TM5, a forum made up of the EUIPO and the world's leading trade mark offices.